 Gospel Bell also play at a wide range of other venues – from churches to festivals, village halls, gardens parties and fund-raising events.
 Here we offer a range of options – from concert style performances to foot-stamping audience participation and choral singing at festival and party events to more sensitive worship support at formal and informal church services.

-Gospel Bell Showcase
+The Fellowship of Gospel Bell

 We are also involved in dance and other forms of music and can provide an engaging combination of the two for event organisers who would like to maximise participation.
 For more details, please see the DANCE and OTHER MUSIC sections.